This recipe has been a long time coming because white chocolate can be quite difficult to make vegan.

 *I used organic powdered sugar in this recipe as opposed to a liquid sweetener (i.e. maple syrup) to help with a creamy, light texture.
 If trying to cut back on sugar, I recommend subbing stevia extract to taste (start with 1/4 tsp).

-*Nutrition information is a rough estimate for 1 of 10 truffles made with 2 Tbsp powdered sugar, and that includes the extra coconut for rolling.
+*Nutrition information is a rough estimate calculated with lesser amount of powdered sugar and with extra coconut for rolling.

 - Calories: 223